merzann/english-level-test/README.md

 ### Calculate and determine CEFR level

-- While the user completes the quiz the score is updated for each question answered correctly: +1 in the vocabulary and grammar section, +4 in the section for text comprehension.
+While the user completes the quiz the score is updated for each question answered correctly: +1 in the vocabulary and grammar section, +4 in the section for text comprehension.

-    - 'Current score' displays the points achieved up to this point to the user.
+- `Current score` displays the points achieved up to this point to the user.
 A final interim score is calcualted and displayed to the user when a section is completed.
 - Upon completing the quiz the user is presented with their final score, their score for each section and their current CEFR level.

 ![Final Score/CEFR Level](./readme_media/final_score.png)

 ### Record and export results

-- The result gets recorded in the results_sheet and results.json
+The result gets recorded in the results_sheet and results.json

 ![Final Score/CEFR Level Sheet](./readme_media/resultsSheet.png)
 ![Final Score/CEFR Level JSON](./readme_media/result_json.png)

-- The app then sends the results to the ZAP and the user receives an email with their results for their records and a course recommendation.
+The app then sends the results to the ZAP and the user receives an email with their results for their records and a course recommendation.

 ![Email Zap](./readme_media/email_zap.png)

 ### Robust and user-friendly error handling

-- The error handling is robust and user-friendly, accounting for common errors caused by user action such as out of the bound or incorrect character input as well as for system issues, e.g.
+The error handling is robust and user-friendly, accounting for common errors caused by user action such as out of the bound or incorrect character input as well as for system issues, e.g.
 - data not correctly pulled or pushed from and to external sheets
 - data not transmitted correctly to trigger the automated email the user receives after completing the test.

 #### When the user inputs their name and email address:
-    The system allows a maximum of 20 characters for the name.
+- The system allows a maximum of 20 characters for the name.
 Should the user enter more characters they will receive a message informing them that the max. length allowed is 20 characters.

-    A feedback message is provided should the email entered not be in the correct format xxx@gmail.com
+- A feedback message is provided should the email entered not be in the correct format xxx@gmail.com

 ![Error Handling user input: details](./readme_media/error_handling_user_input.png)

 #### When the user enters any other character than a number as input to answer a question:
-    Immediate feedback is provided when the user types in a letter or any other character which is not a number.
+- Immediate feedback is provided when the user types in a letter or any other character which is not a number.

 ![Error Handling user input: quiz answer](./readme_media/error_handling_sample_question.png)